Shoukhin1803078/My-research-/README.md

 ## Relevant Kaggle Model

-After selecting the dataset, I searched for existing models on Kaggle that utilize Large Language Models (LLMs)  for text analysis tasks.
-I identified the "LLAMA2" model as a relevant option.
-This model is a pre-trained LLM that can be fine-tuned for various natural language processing tasks.
-Here I explain some reasons for choosing the LLAMA2 model from my evaluation (My evaluation Code is avaiable in this link: )
+In this scenario here LLAMA2 is better than GEMMA and Falcon 7B because some issues and advantage I mentioned bellow why LLAMA2 is best for this case.Here I explain some reasons for choosing the LLAMA2 model from my evaluation (My evaluation Code is avaiable in this link: )
+- **1. Finetuning Setup:**:
+    Machines(single GPU):
+    NVIDIA A10G 24G ; CUDA Version: 12.2
+- **2. Base models:**:
+    Gemma model: gemma-7b-it
+    Llama2 model: llama-2–7b-chat
+- **3. A few SFTTrainer Configuration(same for Gemma and Llama):**:
+    batch_size: 4
+    max_steps: 300
+    packing: true
+    PEFT method: LoRA

 - **Capability for Text Analysis Tasks**: The Gemma model has demonstrated state-of-the-art performance on tasks such as text generation, sentiment analysis, and question answering, aligning with the objectives of the "News Category Dataset".
 - **Availability and Accessibility**: The Gemma model is available on Kaggle and can be easily accessed for experimentation and fine-tuning.